×

 • Posterior part: extends and laterally rotates arm.

-To initiate movement during the first 15° of shoulder abduction, the deltoid is assisted by the supraspinatus.
+To initiate movement during the first 15° of shoulder abduction, the deltoid muscle is assisted by the supraspinatus.

-When the arm is fully adducted, the line of pull of the deltoid coincides with the axis of the humerus; thus, it pulls directly upward on the bone and cannot initiate or produce abduction.
+When the arm is fully adducted, the line of pull of the deltoid muscle coincides with the axis of the humerus; thus, it pulls directly upward on the bone and cannot initiate or produce abduction.
 It is, however, able to act as a shunt muscle, resisting inferior displacement of the head of the humerus from the glenoid cavity, as when lifting and carrying suitcases.

 From the fully adducted position, abduction must be initiated by the supraspinatus, or by leaning to the side, allowing gravity to initiate the movement.
-The deltoid becomes fully effective as an abductor after the initial 15° of abduction.
+The deltoid muscle becomes fully effective as an abductor after the initial 15° of abduction.

 The anterior and posterior parts of the deltoids are used to swing the limbs during walking.
 The anterior part assists the pectoralis major in flexing the arm, and the posterior part assists the latissimus dorsi in extending the arm.
-The deltoid also helps stabilize the glenohumeral joint and hold the head of the humerus in the glenoid cavity during movements of the upper limb
+The deltoid muscle also helps stabilize the glenohumeral joint and hold the head of the humerus in the glenoid cavity during movements of the upper limb.

 The deltoid is innervated by the axillary nerve (C5 and C6) (C5, C6).
+The blood supply to deltoid comes from the deltoid branch of thoracoacromial artery.

 See Also: Brachial Plexus Anatomy